uswitch/ej/README.md

     $ sudo apt-get install haskell-platform

-On a Mac, you may be able to do something like:
+On a Mac:

-    $ brew install haskell-platform
+    $ brew install ghc cabal-install

 (Be prepared for a wait)